Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$

 \subsection{Form Factors}

-The form factors defined in Eq.~\eqref{eq:Tmunu} are functions of $q^2$.
-They have been calculated for the case $B\to\gamma\ell\nu$ (i.e.~$q^2=0$) and therefore these results need to be extended.
+The form factors can be factorized in the limit that the quark propagator between the weak and electromagnetic vertices is far off-shell.
+This occurs for example when the quark propagator is hard-collinear, which is case for $q^2\ll m_B^2$, where the leading-power result can be obtained by matching QCD to SCET I, and then to HQET.
+The form factors have been calculated in this way for the case $B\to\gamma\ell\nu$ (i.e.~$q^2=0$).
 We will therefore first review the results for $q^2=0$, before presenting our calculation at non-zero $q^2$.